Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Configuration → Warehouses

 • Rename the default warehouse.
-Odoo creates "My Company" with short name "WH" on installation.
-Rename it to your actual warehouse name before creating any stock moves.
+Odoo creates "My Company" with short name "WH".
+Rename it before creating any stock moves.

 • The short name appears on all documents.
 Keep it to 2 to 5 characters.
-Examples include WHSRT for Surat, WHPUN for Pune, and WHMUM for Mumbai.
+Examples: WHSRT for Surat, WHPUN for Pune.

 • The Company field must match the correct legal entity.
 A warehouse assigned to the wrong company cannot be reassigned without recreating it.